 This event is really popular in the village.
 One hundred guests are fed in groups of ten at eleven venues around the village: two groups of ten together for starters in each of five venues, then those groups going on to five new venues for a main course (joining with a different group), before the grand final gathering for puddings in one venue.

 We are so grateful for the energy and willingness of village hosts who have to cater for twenty people.
-Year after year (for over a quarter of a century), this has been a great way to get the community together and to meet new friends.
+Year after year (for over 30 years), this has been a great way to get the community together and to meet new friends.

 Harvest Supper

-The evening closes with the singing of a couple of verses of the traditional harvest hymns, “We Plough the Fields and Scatter” and “Come, Ye Thankful People, Come”, followed by a blessing and an invitation to all to gather afresh the next morning in church.
+The evening closes with the singing of part of the traditional harvest hymns, “We Plough the Fields and Scatter” and “Come, Ye Thankful People, Come”, followed by a blessing and an invitation to all to gather afresh the next morning in church.

 It’s another great opportunity for the community to come together; to raise funds for our church and to celebrate life.